 The Components View is a quick and easy way to create, manage, search, and find local Symbols, Text Styles, Layer Styles, and Color Variables in your document.

-How to access the Components View
+Accessing the Components View

 To access the Components View click on the Components tab on the left side of the toolbar (you can also use ⌃1 and ⌃2 to toggle between the Canvas View and Components View, respectively).